Health and safety keywords

 Respiratory protective equipment worn by workers to protect from airborne contaminants.

 Safe systems of work (SSOWs)

-A systematic examination of a working process, that identifies hazards and specifies work methods designed either to eliminate the hazards, or control and minimise the relevant risks.
+A systematic examination of a working process, which identifies hazards and specifies work methods designed either to eliminate the hazards or control and minimise the relevant risks.

 A state of mental or emotional strain or tension resulting from adverse or demanding circumstances.

-A value chain is a business model that describes the full range of activities needed to create a product or service www.investopedia.com/terms/
+A value chain is a business model that describes the full range of activities needed to create a product or service.

 An individual’s holistic state that encompasses both current mental and physical health circumstances based on influential factors.